The power of unentanglement without destructive interference: Introduction

 \subsection{Proof techniques}

-Before explaining our main results in \Cref{subsec:main-results}, we first establish basic properties of \StoqMAk{} and its symmetric variant, which lead to the robustness of \StoqMAtwo{}.
+To explain our main results in \Cref{subsec:main-results}, we first present basic properties of \StoqMAk{} and its symmetric variant, which lead to the robustness of \StoqMAtwo{}.
 Equipped with these properties, we then explain how our lower and upper bounds are achieved.

 \paragraph{Basic properties of \StoqMAk{}.} We start with a consequence of parallel repetition for \StoqMAk{} (\Cref{thm:StoqMAk-w-parallel-repetition-loss}), where the subscript ``$1-\negl$'' denotes negligible completeness error: